 Make a point of saving at least half of every pay raise.
 Explore your savings options to make sure you get the best returns on the money.

 Additionally, take advantage of your retirement fund.
-Max out your 401(k) and put any additional funds into a traditional or Roth IRA.
+Max out your 401(k) and put any additional funds into a traditional IRA or Roth IRA.

-Diversification of your savings is critical to getting the most out of what you put in.
-And if you have a long time horizon before you stop working, invest in growth investments like stocks to increase your retirement nest egg over time.
+Diversifying your savings is critical to getting the most out of what you put in.
+If you have a long time horizon before you plan to retire, seek out growth investments like stocks to increase your nest egg over time.

 “Don’t be among the many Americans whose top financial regret is the failure to save, either for emergencies or for retirement,” Hamrick says.

 3. Live below your means

-Buying a big house or driving an expensive luxury SUV is too expensive a price to pay if it will reduce the amount of money you have available to save and invest.
+Buying a big house or driving a very expensive car is too big a price to pay if it will reduce the amount of money you can save and invest.

 “This is really one of my favorite financial mantras,” Hamrick says.
 “Too many individuals, or consumers, are conditioned to think — or allow themselves to think — that their self-worth is somehow tied to their personal possessions.”

 Hamrick offers an alternative way to think.

-“But wouldn’t we really like for others to admire our resourcefulness and wealth-building, rather than our spending?”
-Hamrick asks.
+“But wouldn’t we really like for others to admire our resourcefulness and wealth-building, rather than our spending?” he says.
 “Financial success will be dictated, to a large degree, by how we manage our money, not by overspending.”

 People who are serious about becoming a millionaire for financial security are less likely to blow money on expensive cars and lavish vacations.

-And they’re not going to buy a house that stretches their budget way too thin.
-Use Bankrate’s new house calculator to determine how much house you can really afford.
+And they’re not going to buy a house that stretches their budget too thin.
+Use Bankrate’s house calculator to determine how much house you can really afford.

 Paying yourself is better than paying a bank or a credit card company.
-Debt is not your friend.
-It is your enemy.
+Debt is your enemy.